JunghoYoo/ros2_maze/README.md

 # ros2_maze
 This repository is for ROS2 humble project.
-Started from final lab in ECE7785 course, Georgia Tech but this is revised with NAV2 and TF2.
+Started from final lab in ECE7785 course(Georgia Tech), but this is revised with NAV2 and TF2.

 ## environment
 - ROS2 humble, gazebo, Turtlebot3